OzoneBG/gofluence/README.md

 # TODO
 - [ ] Rename environment variables to be more clear and readable
 - [ ] Setup `docker-compose` to work with both the app and `PostgreSQL`
+- [ ] Update api to return articles with the username and id